Alexlamp/final_project_group1/README.md

 *	Based on , Fleet_Dat.csv, dataset the software creates data frame that contains the list of all the airlines that land at SFO.
 The **airline_fleet_cost dataframe contains the number, age and cost of all the aircrafts that each airline has

-### Status (6/13):
+### Status Segment II:
-* Refined data for Machine Learning model: Final data set is saved as csv and exported to postregSQL
+* Refined data processing (ETL) for Machine Learning model: Final data set is saved as csv and exported to postregSQL
+* The refined ETL program after cleaning the data loads it into the postregSQL.
+The model also maniulates data base to create new table "delay_airline_vs_cost" which shows average airline delay and airline fleet properties (age, cost, number airplanes).
+Unfortunately due to large mismatch of initial data after cleaning there are only 5 airlines remaining (out of 75).
+However data suggest that age and number of airplanes are key factor in reduction of the delay
 * Created unsupervised Machine Learning algorithm that classifies airlines into 2 groups and plots dependence of passanger count vs. airline costs
 * Integrated ML algorithm with data base